jacek-marchwicki/recyclerview-changes-detector/README.md

 ```
 You just have to use the `RxUniversalAdapter` class instead of regular `UniversalAdapter`.

-You can also use the `RxViewHolder` that unsubscribes from your streams when RecyclerView elements are being recycled.
+You can also use the `BaseRxViewHolder` class that unsubscribes from your streams when RecyclerView elements are being recycled.
 That way you don't have to remember about unsubscribing.
 Here is the sample code that demonstrates that:

 ```kotlin